Will Wisconsin cover the spread vs. SMU? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- The Badgers put up 75.4 points per game, 11.4 more points than the 64 the Mustangs give up.
+- The 75.4 points per game the Badgers record are 11.4 more points than the Mustangs allow (64).

-- When Wisconsin scores more than 64 points, it is 2-2 against the spread and 3-1 overall.
+- Wisconsin is 2-2 against the spread and 3-1 overall when scoring more than 64 points.

-- The Mustangs score an average of 77.2 points per game, 9.8 more points than the 67.4 the Badgers give up to opponents.

 Bet on this or any college basketball matchup at BetMGM